 Well, your passion for your work is very evident — anything left on your bucket list?

 I’ve been lucky that I feel like I’ve checked off quite a few.
 Back when my husband and I were at rival firms, he was the lead electrical engineer for Burj Khalifa — the tallest building the world.
 While I was at ESD, I was the electrical technical authority for Kingdom Tower, the new tallest building in the world — that’s a decent one to check off!

 I was also the project director for the Wrigley Field Restoration and Campus Redevelopment Project.
-As a die-hard Cubs fan, that was a big bucket list item too — especially with the Cubs winning the World Series last year.
+As a die-hard Cubs fan, that was a big bucket list item too — especially with the Cubs winning the World Series in 2016.

 I have been fortunate that through a confluence of hard work, preparedness, and luck I’ve had some interesting opportunities cross my path — and some potentially life-altering decisions to make.
 Pursue electrical engineering over medicine?
 Pass up Johns Hopkins medical school to pursue a master’s fellowship?
 Leave a preeminent Silicon Valley firm to join Arup?

 Steve Jobs spoke about “connecting the dots” in his Stanford commencement address.
 Looking back over the decisions that have determined my professional and personal journey thus far, I think I can finally see how those dots connected.
 Maybe that’s something only your history of experiences — some heartwarming, some exhilarating, some brutal — can give you.